BrianKeith-fivetalent/Alexandria/readme.txt

 3.
 4. FTSprojWorkDocs - Internal POC Project for using TWO domains for Workdocs and setting up a one way trust between them for testing.
 5. LESprojCentralLogging - Central Logging Project for Les Schwab
+6. UdemyRDSCourse - use with Udemy RDS Course